realSunyz/SunyzNET/src/docs/peering/policy.md

   - We collect data from APNIC, RIPE, ARIN, AFRINIC, LACNIC, and RADb.
   - If you use an IRR database (such as AltDB) that is not listed, contact our NOC, and we will review it.
 - Peers are required to register their routes in the Resource Public Key Infrastructure (RPKI) repository using Route Origin Authorization (ROA) objects.
   - We use Cloudflare's service to validate RPKI information.
-Any prefixes with INVALID status will be dropped.
+Any prefixes with invalid status will be dropped.
-- Peers are encouraged to implement Mutually Agreed Norms for Routing Security (MANRS).
+- Peers are encouraged to implement Mutually Agreed Norms for Routing Security ([MANRS](https://manrs.org)).

 ## Operational Requirements